Charles County Pavers

 A patio installed on 6+ inches of properly compacted crushed stone, over geotextile fabric, with full perimeter edge restraint, will last decades.

-A patio installed on 2-3 inches of unprocessed gravel without fabric or edging will start sinking within 2 years.
+A patio installed on 2-3 inches of unprocessed gravel without fabric or edging will start sinking within a couple of seasons.

-We see “cheap install” patios in Charles County all the time.
+“Cheap install” patios turn up all over Charles County.
 They look fine in year 1.
 By year 3, the homeowner is calling someone to fix the sinking corner.
 By year 5, the entire patio needs reinstallation.

 Polymeric Sand vs. Regular Sand (15% of longevity)